kevin4Kin/kin-web-dev-docs/docs/documentation/unity-sdk.md

 ---
 id: unity-sdk
-title: Unity SDK
+title: Kin SDK for Unity
 ---
-# Kin SDK for Unity

 Unity plugin responsible for providing access to the Kin native SDKs for managing Kin balance and transactions.